ondrej-kvasnovsky/docker-handbook/dockerized-web-app.md

 We use three different images: postgres, redis and mobydock.
 Docker compose will make sure there is PostgreSQL and Redis databases.
 And it also maps our source code to docker so changes will be available immediately.

+> e`nvironment` variables are used by a docker container, for example, postgres container expects POSTGRES\_USER and POSTGRES\_PASSWORD

 ```
 postgres:
   image: postgres:9.4.5